behnamasadi/cpp_tutorials/docs/signals.md

 1. Attempting to access a nonexistent memory address (outside process's address space)
 2. Attempting to access memory the program does not have rights to (such as kernel structures in process context)
-3. Attempting to write read-only memory (such as code segment) These often happens while dereferencing or assigning null pointer/ wild pointer/ dangling pointer, heap overflow, stack overflow
+3. Attempting to write read-only memory (such as code segment)

+The above incidents will happens while dereferencing or assigning null pointer/ wild pointer/ dangling pointer, heap overflow, stack overflow.
 When you access an array index, C and C++ don't do bound checking.
 Segmentation faults only happen when you try to read or write to a page that was not allocated (or try to do something on a page which isn't permitted, e.g. trying to write to a read-only page), but since pages are usually pretty big